Solvable Tuple Patterns and Their Applications to Program Verification: Implementation and Experiments

 Figure~\ref{fig:exp} gives cactus plots, showing how many instances were solved within a given time.
 The left subfigure (a) shows the numbers of solved instances for all instances, and the right subfigure (b) shows the numbers of solved instances for SAT instances.
 It is remarkable that, for the successful instances, \chocolat{} solved many of them almost instantly, within one second.

 Table~\ref{tab:mode-num} shows the numbers of solved SAT instances by each mode of \chocolat{}.
 The row ``refutation'' shows the number of instances found to be satisfiable only by finite unfolding.
-It is remarkable that the list-mode alone solved more SAT instances than the other solvers.
-As shown in the row ``list-len-mode'', the combination of STPs and CHC solving over integer arithmetic was also quite effective.
+Remarkably, the list-stp-mode alone solved more SAT instances than the other solvers.
+As shown in the row ``list-len-mode'', the combination of STPs and CHC solving over integer arithmetic was also effective.
+There were no uniquely solved instances for list-cstp-mode; this suggests that although CSTPs are required in theory (cf. Theorem~\ref{th:decidability-chc-set}), STPs often suffice in practice.

 We have also manually inspected some of the SAT instances that could not be solved by \chocolat{}.
 They typically involve functions such as sort, filter, map, and fold, whose input/output relations cannot be expressed by STPs.
-An extension with the map relation is briefly discussed in Appendix~\ref{sec:ext-app}, but it has not yet been implemented, and an extension with the sort relation loses desirable properties of STPs, as discussed in Section~\ref{sec:sort}.
-Handling these features is left for future work.
+We plan to extend our framework to support those list functions, along the line suggested in Remark~\ref{rem:sort}.